Meet Our Advisory Board

 Gary retired in January of 2016 as the tenth dean of Washington National Cathedral where he served on the Foundation Board overseeing the work of St. Albans, Beauvoir, and National Cathedral Schools and worked collaboratively with the heads of school.
 Prior to serving in Washington, he served as Dean and President of Seabury-Western Theological Seminary in Evanston, Illinois, chaplain and teacher at the Cranbrook Schools in Bloomfield Hills, Michigan and as English Teacher, Director of Studies, and Principal at Oakwood Secondary School in North Hollywood, California.
 Gary has also served parishes in California, Michigan, Massachusetts, and Pennsylvania.
 Gary received his A.B. at the University of California, Berkeley and is a member of Phi Beta Kappa.
 He earned his M.Div. with distinction at Episcopal Divinity School in Cambridge, Massachusetts and his M.A. and Ph.D. degrees in English at UCLA.
 Hall has taught both theology and English literature at the seminary, college, and secondary levels.

-Judith is a Partner and Managing Director at Miracle Mile Advisors, an independent investment advisory firm specializing in financial planning for high net worth families, businesses, and non-for-profit organizations.
-She has been recognized by Forbes as a Best-In-State Wealth Advisor in 2018 & 2019, as well as one of America’s Top Women Advisors in 2017 & 2018.
+Judith is Founder and CEO of Blue Zone Wealth Advisors, an independent investment advisory firm.
+She has over 20 years of experience working with high net worth individuals and families on matters of asset management and comprehensive financial planning.
+For her work, Judith has been recognized by Forbes as one of America’s Top Women Advisors in 2017, 2018 and 2019 as well as a Best-In-State Wealth Advisor in 2018 and 2019.
+She was recently named by InvestmentNews as one of their 2019 Women To Watch.
 She has been a mentor with Big Brothers Big Sisters of Greater Los Angeles since 2015 and teaches financial literacy at local high schools around the city.
 Judith graduated Magna Cum Laude from UCLA with a dual degree in Business Administration and World Arts and Cultures.
 She has a Global MBA, Magna Cum Laude from Thunderbird, American Graduate School of International Management.
 Judith is fluent in Mandarin Chinese and Spanish.